rjminchuk/Programming-Notes/md/docker.md

 I'm a developer that uses Microsoft technology, and I'm on a mission to never use the Windows OS again.
 As counter intuitive as that is, a lot of advancements in the last few years have helped make my dream possible.
 Dotnet core is gaining real traction, Microsoft released Visual Studio Code and Visual Studio 2017 for MacOS.
 There's decent support for Dotnet Core apps in Visual Studio Online and Azure to Build, Release, and Host code.

-I still really wanted to get my .net framework app running in mono, so I was off to find a way to run a local sql instance.
-First things first, you can't* install the linux version of Microsoft SQL Server on MacOS.
-So then what?
-Docker.
-Docker is dead.
-Shit..
-That's what I get for waiting three months to write this blog up.
-[Apparently it'll survive](https://chrisshort.net/docker-inc-is-dead/), so.. long live Docker.
-Let's dive in.
+Docker Inc. has been influx lately, but the company has established Docker well enough that [it should live on](https://chrisshort.net/docker-inc-is-dead/) (_tldr: skip to the last paragraph_).
+With that in mind, Docker shouldn't be going anywhere anytime soon.
+So, since you can't* install the linux version of Microsoft SQL Server on MacOS, we'll use docker to quickly spin up a box that can get us working.

 #### Pull the docker image from Microsoft
 Microsoft has some pretty [decent steps](https://docs.microsoft.com/en-us/sql/linux/quickstart-install-connect-docker) that I pulled from, but this article contains more of the nitpicky stuff you need to actually run a sql command against it. first things first, [download docker community-edition](https://www.docker.com/community-edition) and install it on your MacOS device.
+It's pretty easy to get started, so I won't belabor the point.

 Open up `terminal` and pull the docker image. `sudo docker pull microsoft/mssql-server-linux:2017-latest`

 #### Create a docker container from an image.
 There are some pretty specific paramerters that need to be passed when creating a container.
 Each Docker Image has it's own individual parameters based on what you need the image for.
 This is straight from the Microsoft steps too.
+Here's what it's doing. `-e` specifies optional parameters that the image itself can use for initial setup.
+We tell docker that we want to accept the End User License Agreement because we don't want to have to type `YES` a hundred times.
+We also specify a default password for the SQL server. `-p` tells the docker to expose the containers ports to the host machine (_so we can connect to SQL from our host machine_). `--name` allows us to specify a name for the container so we can easily start and stop it.

 ```bash
 docker run -e 'ACCEPT_EULA=Y' \